 Heidi Mathisen currently works as a business communications advisor to MBA students at the Foster School of Business.
 She has previously worked with the World Bank and USAID in West and North Africa, as well as in marketing at Boeing Commercial Airplanes.
 She earned her BA from Colorado College and her MA from The Fletcher School at Tufts University.
 An avid world traveler, Heidi has visited all seven continents, including climbing Mt.
 Kilimanjaro in Tanzania and Mt.Toubkal in Morocco.
-She lives with her husband in Seattle and enjoys skiing, hiking, kayaking and sailing.
+Heidi is the mother of two grown children who are off exploring the world.
+She lives in Seattle with her husband and enjoys skiing, hiking, kayaking and sailing.

 Craig McKibben, co-founder of WRQ, Inc., a Seattle software company, is now enjoying the ability to get outdoors more often to climb, ski and hike during his retirement.
 His favorite hikes are in the Alpine Lakes Wilderness Area during the fall in search of huckleberries and larches.

-Ken Meidell is the vice president of sales and marketing for Cascade Designs, Inc. He was a founding member of the Outdoor Industry Association’s Business to Business Standards Group and currently serves on the board of directors for the Evergreen Mountain Bike Alliance.
+Ken Meidell is the President and Chief Operating Officer of Outdoor Research.
+He was a founding member of the Outdoor Industry Association’s Business to Business Standards Group and currently serves on the board of directors for the Evergreen Mountain Bike Alliance.
 In his free time he enjoys mountain biking, snowboarding, backpacking, and rock climbing.